Amanush (1974 film)

 The film began production in 1973, marking the first collaboration between Samanta and Kumar.
 It was filmed in the Sunderbans over a span of two and a half months, with portions shot in Mumbai.
-The screenplay of the is written by Rajguru himself, while the Bengali and Hindi dialogues written by Prabhat Roy, who was also the assistant director of the film, and Kamleshwar respectively.
-Music of the film is composed by Shyamal Mitra, with Bengali and Hindi lyrics penned by Gauriprasanna Mazumder and Indeevar respectively.
+The screenplay is written by Rajguru, while the Bengali and Hindi dialogues are written by Prabhat Roy, who was also the assistant director of the film, and Kamleshwar respectively.
+The music of the film is composed by Shyamal Mitra, with Bengali and Hindi lyrics penned by Gauriprasanna Mazumder and Indeevar respectively.

-Released during the Durga Puja in 1974, the Bengali version of Amanush became an all time blockbuster at the box office with a long run in theatres consisting of 96 weeks in Bengal and became the highest grossing Bengali film of 1974.
-On the other hand, the Hindi version released in 1975, after 5 months of its release in Bengal, also declared to be a huge hit and became favourable among the Hindi audiences.
-In Bengal, the massy avatar of Uttam Kumar in the film achieved immense popularity among the masses and featured many iconic songs by Kishore Kumar like "Bipinbabur Karon Sudha" and "Ki Ashay Baandhi Khelaghar".
-Two years after the film's release, Shakti Samanta made another bilingual film, Ananda Ashram (1977), collaborating with Uttam Kumar, Sharmila Tagore, Utpal Dutt and Shyamal Mitra for the second time, while it failed to attract audiences from the Hindi belt but became an all-time blockbuster at the Bengali box office.
+The Bengali version of Amanush was theatrically released on 18 October 1974, coinciding with Durga Puja, emerging to be an all-time blockbuster at the box office with a long run in theatres consisting of 96 weeks in West Bengal and became the highest grossing Bengali film of 1974.
+Five months after, the Hindi version was released on 21 March 1975, also declared to be a huge hit and became favourable among the Hindi audiences.
+It featured many iconic songs by Kishore Kumar like "Bipinbabur Karon Sudha" and "Ki Ashay Bandhi Khelaghar".
+The combined sales of the original soundtrack and the dialogues (released separately), set new sales records.
+The film's dialogue and certain characters became extremely popular, contributing to numerous cultural memes and becoming part of India's daily vernacular.

 The film was later remade in Telugu as Edureeta (1977), starring N. T. Rama Rao; in Malayalam as Ithaa Oru Manushyan (1978) starring Madhu and in Tamil as Thyagam (1978), starring Sivaji Ganesan.